 Remember: Your income is your most valuable asset.

 Despite the differences between generations and job employment status, independent disability insurance makes sense for all.
-The millennial generation’s ability to earn an income may be its most important asset at this point in their lives and protecting that income becomes just as critical.
+The millennial generation’s ability to earn an income may be its most important asset at this point in their lives.
+Protecting that income becomes just as critical.
 The same can be said for older generations who may discover that their employer’s group disability insurance coverage has now become insufficient to protect their income.

 Your advisor at Barnum Financial can answer your questions about disability insurance and help you make sure that you have the coverage that is right for you and your family.